lydiatroup/workshop/Project1.md

 ## Administrative Subdivisions of Belize

 Belize has two administrative levels, ADM0 and ADM1.
-ADM0 is the countrys's boarder, while ADM1 breaks up the country into city and town councils.
+ADM0 is the countrys's border, while ADM1 breaks up the country into city and town councils.

 ![belize](BLZ_3.png)